List of health foods that aren’t healthy | Truweight

 Besides, there are now sugar-free products in the market that help enhance your blood sugar levels dramatically—just like the white flour contained in sugar-free cookies.

-So, all these point to the fact that “sugar-free” foods aren’t good for you if you’re dieting.
-You can get your sugar content from other products such as honey, jaggery and stevia.
+So, all these points to the fact that “sugar-free” foods aren’t good for you if you’re dieting.
+You can get your sugar content from other products such as honey, jaggery, and stevia.
 These are natural, safe and will not damage your system.

 Soya – Highly over-rated health food